Grant Writing Support Service FAQs

 How long before a deadline do I need to be in contact?

-Because of the demand on the Grant Writer’s time is split between many groups, it is a good idea to be in contact well in advance of a deadline.
+Because of the demand on the Grant Writer’s time for City projects, it is a good idea to be in contact well in advance of a deadline.
 All details required to complete an application must be provided at least two weeks prior to a deadline, and longer when a City Council resolution is required.

 Can the Grant Writer help us develop a project?